123sheela/JAVA/Part-1/Day-3/README.md

 >
 > **String[ ] args / String args[ ]** - Used for command line arguments.
 >
 > **System.out.println()** - It is used to print the statement.
-Here, System is a class, out is an object of the PrintStream class, println() is a method od the PrintStream class.
+Here, System is a class, out is an object of the PrintStream class, println() is a method of the PrintStream class.